-When you think of potential flooding problems in your home you may think this can just happen from broken pipes but many homeowners do not realize that your washing machine hoses are a disaster waiting to happen.
+When you think of home flooding problems, you might think they’re caused by broken pipes.
+What many homeowners do not realize is that your washing machine hoses are the most common culprits.

-Burst hoses can cause flooding in your home and major water damage.
+Burst hoses can cause flooding and major water damage in your home.
 Washing machine hoses are one of the most common causes of catastrophic water damage in homes.

 Why do hoses fail?

-These hoses can fail for a number of reasons.
-One of the most common causes is traditional rubber hoses.
-These rubber hoses lose their flexibility over time and are subject to cracks, leaks, bubbling, and bursting.
-However, rubber hoses aren’t just the reason washing machine hoses fail.
-Most hoses will eventually fail from normal wear and tear.
-Just think about the water pressure that runs through these hoses constantly.
-This is the same pressure as other faucets in your home.
-Plus every time the washing machine shuts off the water, a shockwave is sent through the water pipes.
-This is commonly known as a water hammer.
+Rubber hoses aren’t the only reason washing machine hoses fail.
+Most hoses will eventually break from normal wear and tear.
+Just think about the water pressure that constantly runs through them.
+It’s the same pressure that you get from other faucets in your home.
+Plus, every time the washing machine shuts off the water, a shockwave is sent through the water pipes and hoses.
+This is commonly known as water hammer.

 Here’s the worst part:

 Eventually, the water pressure breaks the hose or the connection, forcing water out at full pressure.
 Just imagine: you suddenly hear a “Pop!” from your laundry room.
 You walk in to find water pouring out of the drain.

 How much water exactly?
 In most homes, water will pour from a break like this at approximately 650 gallons per hour.
 If you’re doing the math, that’s 6 gallons per minute.
 Herein lies the real danger – those supply lines to the washing machine are always on.
 So water will pour from a broken hose until someone notices and turns off the main water supply.
 If you’re not home, that can mean a lot of water damage.

 Don’t worry, there is a solution…

 Now that you know the damage that can happen, how do you prevent this type of water damage?
 First, you should inspect your hoses every few months.
 Look for the signs below: